shubhra13/FinTech/caseStudy/README.md

 ### `Services offered`

 `Acorns Invest`
-Basic account which automatically invest your `spare change` to your diversified portfolio.
+Basic account which automatically invests your `spare change` to your diversified portfolio.

 `Acorns Later`
 The easiest way to save for retirement.
 It recommends an IRA that's right for you.